Codemon72/Spickzettel/Terminal Shell Command Line.md

   - `echo $(pwd)/example_file` will print out full path of 'example_file'
   - `echo "hello" >> output.txt` - appends output to a file

+`find` - search for files in a directory hierarchy
+  - `find / -name "filename"`
+    - `/` specifies the starting directory for the search.
+In this case, `/` represents the root directory, which means the search will start from the root of your file system and search through all directories.
+    - `-name` is an option for find that specifies that you want to search for a file based on its name.
+    - `"filename"` is the name of the file you want to search for.

 `grep` - print lines matching a pattern ('global regular expression print')
   - `ls -a | grep .nvm` - list all directory content but filter them for names starting with `.nvm`